Kimsotheara/ExerciseSchoolWebMicroservice/readme.md

 - server port 8089
 - A microservice responsible for Promotion-related operations.

 ## Third service User
 - mysql for database : userDb
 - server port 8090
 - A microservice responsible for User-related operations.
+-
+## Fourth service Payment
+- postgresql for database : paymentDb
+- server port 8091
+- A microservice responsible for payment operations.

-## Fourth service api-gateway
+## Fifth service api-gateway
 - server port 8080
 - Handles routing of requests to the appropriate microservice.

-## Fifth service eureka registry
+## Sex service eureka registry
 - server port 8761
 - Used for service discovery, allowing the microservices to register and locate each other.

 ## Scripting schema
 https://dbdiagram.io/
 ```bash